bmw-tech/widget_driver/widget_driver/doc/widget_drivers.md

 ## `WidgetDriver` to the rescue 🚙

 By design, the `WidgetDriver` framework gives your widget a single `driver`.
 It does not give you two, and it does not give you an option to create a `driver` yourself.
 It just provides your widgets with a `driver` property.
-And as soon as the driver gets new data, your widget will update and grab the latest version of that data.
+The `driver` decides when the widget should update and which data it should get.

 And it solves your testing issue also!
 For each `driver` the framework also creates a `testDriver`.
 These `testDrivers` provide hard coded default values which are used in widget tests.